cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 - **Implement a prototype and write evaluation scripts (implementation, evaluation)**
 - **Write our paper in advance and get feedback from others**.

+### Reviews papers
+- Always run their systems
+- Survey all related work you might use

+## Some tips about parallel tasks
+- Always be clear about the shared things: data, and storage
+- Be more automatic

 ## How to sell your idea

 ### Write a good paper
-- Keep learning to write a paper.
+- Keep learning to write a paper
+- Reader-centric writing
-- Unity, Support, and Coherent.
+- Unity, Support, and Coherent
-- Revise, revise, and revise.
+- Revise, revise, and revise: practical abstraction

 ### Advertise
 - Homepage